 An international research team led by Prof. Oliver Werz of Friedrich Schiller University, Jena, has now discovered how the fungus knocks out the immune defenses, enabling a potentially fatal fungal infection to develop.
 The researchers present their findings in the current issue of the specialist journal Cell Chemical Biology.

-Among other factors, it is gliotoxin — a potent mycotoxin — that is responsible for the pathogenicity of Aspergillus fumigatus.
+Among other factors, gliotoxin- a potent mycotoxin– is responsible for the pathogenicity of Aspergillus fumigatus.
 “It was known,” says study manager Werz of the Institute of Pharmacy at the University of Jena, “that this substance has an immunosuppressive effect, which means that it weakens the activity of cells of the immune defense system.”
 However, it had not been clear previously how exactly this happens.
-Werz and his team colleagues have now studied this in detail and have clarified the underlying molecular mechanisms.
+Werz and his team colleagues have studied this in detail and clarified the underlying molecular mechanisms.

 Immune cells communicate with one another.

-To achieve this, the researchers brought immune cells into contact with synthetically produced gliotoxin.
+The researchers brought immune cells into contact with synthetically produced gliotoxin to achieve this.
 These cells, called neutrophilic granulocytes, represent the first line of the immune defense system.
 “Their task is to detect pathogens and eliminate them,” explains Werz.
-As soon as such a cell comes into contact with a pathogen, for example, a fungus, it releases specific messenger substances (leukotrienes) into the blood, which attract other immune cells.
+As soon as such a cell comes into contact with a pathogen, such as a fungus, it releases specific messenger substances (leukotrienes) into the blood, attracting other immune cells.
 Once a sufficiently large number of immune cells have gathered, they can render the intruder harmless.

 Mycotoxin switches off the enzyme